marcelpetersen/mobil/_drafts/why-every-mobility-company-should-collaborate-with-cities.md

 Partnerships between city governments, public transportation networks and private operators are critical to solving transit gaps and ensuring consumers have access to robust mobility services.
 However, Uber and Lyft have disrupted efforts to improve the safety and effectiveness of public transportation by pulling riders away from subways and bus lines.
 Research from the University of Kentucky \[[PDF](http://usa.streetsblog.org/wp-content/uploads/sites/5/2019/01/19-04931-Transit-Trends.pdf)\] examining 22 cities suggests that more than any other factor, ride-hailing is responsible for the decline of public transportation use in the U.S. According to the report, Uber and Lyft have reduced bus ridership in San Francisco a staggering 12.7 percent since they entered the market in 2010.

 Transit agencies across the U.S. are responding to the new methods of commuting brought on by the ridesharing economy by reevaluating how they can best support mobility in cities and suburbs.
 Many local transit departments in cities such as [Atlanta](https://martaguide.com/ways-to-use-uber-with-marta/) are partnering with commercial rideshare providers to address issues such as late-night service interruptions and commuter parking shortages.
 Mobility players like Uber and Lyft owe it to cities to communicate valuable insights that will make a difference in helping cities plan for everything from congestion to the impacts of climate change.

+> It’s up to the entire community to make an active effort to improve mobility for everyone.

 **The bottom line**